 French Bulldog Pregnancy Overview

-French Bulldog pregnancies tend to be more closely managed than those of many other breeds.
-Their compact size, brachycephalic airway structure, and pelvic conformation all influence how pregnancy progresses and how delivery is approached.
-While many French Bulldogs carry pregnancies without incident, the margin for error is smaller, which is why experienced breeders rely on careful observation, consistent weight tracking, and early veterinary coordination.
+French Bulldog pregnancies tend to require closer attention than those of many other breeds.
+Their compact size, brachycephalic airway structure, and pelvic conformation all influence how pregnancy progresses and how delivery is ultimately approached.
+While many French Bulldogs carry pregnancies without incident, the margin for error is smaller, which is why experienced breeders rely on careful observation, consistent record-keeping, and early veterinary coordination.

 - Visible weight gain may not appear until later weeks

-- Heat tolerance and breathing comfort become more important as pregnancy progresses
+- Heat tolerance and breathing comfort become increasingly important

 - Delivery planning is usually discussed well before the due window